toledoroy/DeGame/README.md

 # The Playground Protocol

-Using the magic of cryptographic technology to bring balance to the world and promote decentralized justice.
+Using the magic of cryptographic technology to create higher-level game structures out of composible smart contracts.

 ## Overview

-The Excalibur Protocol is an on-chain justice system, carefully designed to imitate the same innate human social structures that the traditional justice system is based on.

 ## Technical info